A New Trump Rule Could Weaken A Civil Rights Era Housing Discrimination Law

 The Department of Housing and Urban Development says it can't comment on the proposed rule yet.
 But in an earlier statement, HUD Secretary Ben Carson said the department "remains committed to making sure housing-related policies and practices treat people fairly."

 But civil rights advocates say they're worried.
-They say beyond this proposed housing rule, the Trump administration is looking to roll back civil rights protections in education and in terms of which groups of people deserve protection from discrimination.
+They say that beyond this proposed housing rule, the Trump administration is looking to roll back civil rights protections in education and in terms of which groups of people deserve protection from discrimination.